 Mr Bacon has contacted Burke & Wills Hotel owners Hakfoort group.
-Mr Hakfoort said that discovery filled in Shillams history and in the coming weeks he would investigate its authenticity.
+Mr. Hakfoort said that discovery filled in Shillams history and in the coming weeks he would investigate its authenticity.

 “If it’s the real thing we will be tickled pink” he said.
-“We’ll be one step closed to restoring Burke & Wills to its former glory which was a five-star hotel, and it just adds to the story and association of the hotel in Toowoomba”
+“We’ll be one step closer to restoring Burke & Wills to its former glory which was a five-star hotel, and it just adds to the story and association of the hotel in Toowoomba”